Swallowing the Bitter Pill: Simplified Scalable Conformer Generation: Method

 \subsection{Score Field Network $\epsilon_\theta$}

 In {\model}, the score field's design space covers all architectures that can process irregularly sampled data, such as Transformers \citep{transformers} and their corresponding Graph counterparts \citep{lap1, lap2, lap3, lap4} which have recently gained popularity in the supervised learning setting.
-The score field network $\epsilon_\theta$ is primarily implemented using PerceiverIO~\citep{perceiverio}, an effective transformer encoder-decoder architecture.
-The PerceiverIO was chosen due to its efficiency in managing large numbers of elements in the context and query sets, as well as its natural ability to encode interactions between these sets using attention.
-Figure \ref{fig:perceiverio} demonstrates how these sets are used within the PerceiverIO architecture.
+The score field network $\epsilon_\theta$ is primarily implemented using PerceiverIO~\citep{perceiverio}, an effective Transformer encoder-decoder architecture.
+A PerceiverIO is chosen due to its nature of a general-purposed architecture that can handle data of a wide variety domains.
+It provides a suitable test bed for evaluating how well models without domain-specific inductive bias (\eg equivariance) perform in solving scientific problems (\eg molecular conformer generation as investigated in this work).
+PerceiverIO encodes interactions between elements in sets using attention, which has been demonstrated to be scalable in many previous works \citep{gpt3}.
+Fig.~\ref{fig:intro} demonstrates how these sets are used within the PerceiverIO architecture.
 To elaborate, the encoder maps the context set into latent arrays (\ie a group of learnable vectors) through a cross-attention layer, while the decoder does the same for query set.
-For a more detailed analysis of the PerceiverIO architecture refer to~\cite{perceiverio}.The time-step $t$ is incorporated into the score computation by concatenating a positional embedding representation of $t$ to the context and query sets.
+For a more detailed analysis of the PerceiverIO architecture refer to~\cite{perceiverio}.The time-step $t$ is incorporated into the score computation by concatenating a positional embedding representation of $t$ to both context and query sets.